Goethe-Institut Dhaka

-The Goethe-Institut Dhaka fosters knowledge about Germany by providing information on German culture, society and politics.
+The Goethe-Institut Dhaka is a nonprofit German cultural organization situated in Dhaka, Bangladesh.
+The institute fosters knowledge about Germany by providing information on German culture, society and politics.
 This includes the exchange of films, music, theatre, and literature.
 Goethe cultural societies, reading rooms, and exam and language centers have played a role in the cultural and educational policies of Germany for more than 60 years.

-In Bangladesh, the Goethe-Institut opened at Gladstone House, 80 Motijheel Commercial area in Dhaka in 1961.
-The institut was relocated into at present premises in Dhanmondi (House No. 23, Road No. 02) in 1967.
+In Bangladesh, the Goethe-Institut first opened at Gladstone House, 80 Motijheel Commercial area in Dhaka in 1961.
+In 1967, the institute was relocated to House 23, Road 2, Dhanmondi.
+The present premises of the institute is at House 10, Road 9, Dhanmondi.

 The Goethe-Institut is the Federal Republic of Germany's cultural institution operational worldwide.
 The institute promotes the study of German abroad and encourage international cultural exchange.
-We also foster knowledge about Germany by providing information on its culture, society and politics.
+They also aim to foster knowledge about Germany by providing information on its culture, society and politics.